schadenfred/proscrypt-koans/README.md

 `$ git branch`

-...and it shows 'chapter-2' with an asterisk next to it, go back to the terminal you ran koan 1.10 in and do:
+...and it shows 'chapter-2' with an asterisk next to it, go back to the terminal you ran koan 1.11 in and do:

-`$ docker-compose down`
+`$ docker-compose up`

 ### koan 2.2